 In accordance with Fed.
 R. Civ.
-P. 26(f), the parties must confer at least 21 days before the conference and must, not less than fourteen (14) days prior to the date set for the Case Management Conference, file and serve a pre-discovery disclosure statement, setting forth the information required to be disclosed pursuant to Fed.
+P. 26(f), the parties must confer at least 21 days before the CMC conference and must; not less than fourteen (14) days prior to the date set for the Case Management Conference, file a joint case management statement not less than seven (7) days prior to the date set for the Case Management Conference, and serve a pre-discovery disclosure statement, setting forth the information required to be disclosed pursuant to Fed.
 R. Civ.
 P. 26(a).

 c.
-Case Management Conference Statement; Duty of Parties.

-Counsel for all parties will be required to file a written statement no later than seven (7) calendar days in advance of the Case Management Conference that specifically addresses all matters critical to the development of a realistic and efficient case management plan and which are specifically set forth below and in Fed.
+Joint Case Management Conference Statement; Content.
+Duty of Parties.
+Counsel for all parties will be required to file a joint written statement no later than seven (7) calendar days in advance of the Case Management Conference that specifically addresses all matters critical to the development of a realistic and efficient case management plan, including: and which are specifically set forth below and in Fed.
 R. Civ.
 P. 16(b) and (c):